Trigeminal Neuralgia (facial pain)

 Pain relief may not occur immediately but rather gradually over time.
-About 50% of patients have pain relief in 4 weeks; 75% of patients have pain relief in 8 weeks.
-Patients remain on medication for a period of time following treatment to control the pain while the radiation takes effect.
-Ninety percent of patients have initial pain relief.
+As a result, patients continue to take pain medication for a period of time.
+The success of radiosurgery becomes clear when pain medication is reduced or eliminated.
+After 4 weeks, about 50% of patients will experience pain relief without medication or with reduced medication.
+After 8 weeks, 75% will have pain relief without medication or with reduced medication .
 Complications include facial numbness and dry eye.
-In about 30 percent of patients, pain recurs 3 to 5 years after treatment .
-Repeat stereotactic radiosurgery can be effective; however, the risk of facial numbness is increased.
+In about 30% of patients, pain recurs 3 to 5 years after treatment .
+Repeat radiosurgery can be effective; however, the risk of facial numbness is increased.

 Clinical trials are research studies in which new treatments—drugs, diagnostics, procedures, and other therapies—are tested in people to see if they are safe and effective.
 Research is always being conducted to improve the standard of medical care.
 Information about current clinical trials, including eligibility, protocol, and locations, are found on the Web.
 Studies can be sponsored by the National Institutes of Health (see clinicaltrials.gov) as well as private industry and pharmaceutical companies (see www.centerwatch.com).